 - Changes to local bus services

 There have been a number of changes to local bus services affecting Bisley, Eastcombe and Oakridge from 5th September 2016.
 Cotswold Green will be providing the only service for our three villages - see the new timetable for service 8B.
 The weekly services to Cirencester and Gloucester have been discontinued.

-The Stagecoach Service 64 between Stroud, Brimscombe and Bussage is still running - see the timetable for Service 61.
+The Stagecoach service between Stroud, Brimscombe and Bussage is still running - see the timetable for Service 61.

 - Transport Options